Paul Oscar: Early life

 The youngest of seven children of Hjálmtýr E. Hjálmtýsson, a bank clerk, and Margrét Matthíasdóttir, a writer, Paul Oscar was born on 16 March 1970 in Reykjavík.
 As a child he displayed artistic talent in drawing, writing fairy tales and singing – his mother had him sing for the women in her sewing club and at family birthday parties.
 He also spent much time singing in choirs and in media commercials, and recorded his first album at the age of seven.
 His first leading role in a professional theatre production was at 12 years of age in the musical version of Rubber Tarzan, a popular Danish children's novel by Ole Lund Kirkegaard (1940–1979).
 His voice broke two weeks after the musical's last performance, and he did not sing for the next few years.

 Although Paul Oscar's family encouraged his musical talent, his parents did not get along with each other, and he was bullied by his schoolmates.
 Paul Oscar recalled: "My nickname was Little Palli, and Palli was chubby, nerdy, someone who never got jokes right, who was afraid of other men."
 At age 13, he realized that he found men attractive, and came out to his family at 16.
 "For the first day, there was nice talk of acceptance, though my father did raise his voice.
 On the second day, and the third, and the fourth, there was this terrible silence.
 They treated me like an alien."
 However, his mother was supportive.
 She said: "If Páll has the talent to fall in love, he should nurture that talent.
 And he has as much a right to sit down at my table with his partner as anybody else does with their partner."

-Paul Oscar rediscovered his voice at the age of 18, singing bass with the Hamrahlíð college choir for two years.
-In 1990 he won a talent contest for his college; later that year at the time of his graduation, he played Frank-N-Furter to great success in the college's production of The Rocky Horror Show.
+Paul Oscar rediscovered his voice at the age of 18, singing bass with the Hamrahlíð school choir for two years.
+In 1990 he won a talent contest for his high school; later that year at the time of his graduation, he played Frank-N-Furter to great success in the school's production of The Rocky Horror Show.
 Around the same time, he began appearing in drag shows at a notorious Reykjavík nightclub.
 After the club closed, he became a radio jockey on independent radio station FM 90,9.
 He also appeared in a film, Svo á jörðu sem á himni (As in Heaven, 1992).